SNUDerek/NER_bLSTM-CRF/README.md

 ## to run bi-LSTM-CRF

 1. run `keras-preprocessing.ipynb` to generate formatted model data
-2. run `keras_training.py` to train and save model
+2. run `keras_training.ipynb` to train and save model
 3. run `keras-decoding.ipynb` to load saved model and decode test sentences
 4. see `results/keras-biLSTM-CRF_sample.csv` for sample output